 Established in response to a survey in Accra which revealed that many out-of-school-children were showing symptoms of learning difficulties.
-They set out to prepare such children for re-integration into mainstream education and further expanded their scope to include children in school with learning difficulties to prevent them from dropping out.
+They set out to prepare such children for reintegration into mainstream education and further expanded their scope to include children in school with learning difficulties to prevent them from dropping out.

 Since its inception in 2007, SAP had been relying heavily on donor funds from Western countries for its operations.
-Mindful of the negative impact this could have on their organisation should the donors withdraw, they set as core priority to diversify their resource stream for their sustainability.
+Mindful of the negative impact this could have on their organisation should the donors withdraw, they set as a core priority to diversify their resource stream for their sustainability.
 SAP’ strategic focus to become sustainable was to mobilise resources locally.
 This, for them, is to ensure their long-term survival.

-However, due to lack of structured fundraising plan, low involvement of board and staff members in fundraising activities and poor communication strategy, SAP’ efforts of mobilising resource at local level were not yielding results.
+However, due to lack of structured fundraising plan, low involvement of the board and staff members in fundraising activities and poor communication strategy, SAP’ efforts of mobilising resource at the local level were not yielding results.

 To make things happen, SAP saw the Change the Game Academy Programme as an opportunity to completely overcome these challenges.
-The organisation applied and was selected to participate in the programme organised by West Africa Civil Society institute (WACSI) and Wilde Ganzen Foundation.
+The organisation applied and was selected to participate in the programme organised by the West Africa Civil Society Institute (WACSI) and Wilde Ganzen Foundation.
 The programme entails a combination of face to face training and intensive mentoring programme.

 With the skills and knowledge acquired from the programme, SAP has achieved significant results.
 The organisation has attracted funding locally, increased awareness, built sustained interest in SAP’ programmes and developed favourable image among stakeholders.

-"SAP now pursues a well-developed, structured and comprehensive fundraising plan.
+“SAP now pursues a well-developed, structured and comprehensive fundraising plan.
 The organisation has strengthened relations with its existing and potential donors through regular and effective communication.
-There is greater awareness about the role and involvement of board and staff members in fundraising initiatives", confessed Richard Opoku, Project Director of SAP.
+There is greater awareness about the role and involvement of the board and staff members in fundraising initiatives”, confessed Richard Opoku, Project Director of SAP.